List of Caribbean islands: United States Virgin Islands

 Saint Thomas, Saint Croix, Saint John, and Water Island are the main four United States Virgin Islands.
 The capital, Charlotte Amalie, is on Saint Thomas.

 Islands of the State of Florida

-While not technically part of the Caribbean, the islands of the Florida in the United States are considered by some to be part of the greater Caribbean Region.
+While not technically part of the Caribbean, the islands of Florida in the United States are considered by some to be part of the greater Gulf of Mexico Region.
 Regions of Florida include: South Florida, Southwest Florida, and the Florida Keys.